kvalle/schmansible/bloggpost/infrastructure-as-data.md

 ```

 Notice that we had to do two changes to conform to Puppets expectations:
-- Change the name of the "state" attribute to "ensure"
+- Change the name of the "state" attribute to "ensure".
-- Convert the list of users to a hash of users instead with the username as key
+- Convert the list of users to a hash of users instead with the username as key.

-Afterwards you can use the Puppet [user](https://docs.puppetlabs.com/puppet/latest/reference/type.html#user) resource to create the users.
+Afterwards, you can use the Puppet [user](https://docs.puppetlabs.com/puppet/latest/reference/type.html#user) resource to create the users.

 ```puppet
 $users = hiera('users')